owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

    This is purely for compatibility reasons.
 If you are planning to offer an external API, go for a :doc:`api` instead.

-In order to ease migration from OCS API routes to the App Framework, an additional controller and response have been added.
+In order to ease migration from OCS API routes to the application Framework, an additional controller and response have been added.
 To migrate your API you can use the ``OCP\\AppFramework\\OCSController`` base class and return your data in the form of an array in the following way:

 .. code-block:: php